 Instructions

-- To make crust, heat oven to 325°F. Pulse crackers, confectioners' sugar and coconut in a food processor until finely ground.
-Add butter and blend.
-Press mixture firmly into bottom and up sides of a 9-inch pie pan.
+- Press mixture firmly into bottom and up sides of a 9-inch pie pan.
 Bake until lightly browned, 12 to 15 minutes.
-Crust can be stored for up to 1 day, loosely covered with foil.
+The baked crust can be stored for up to 1 day, loosely covered with foil.

-- For filling: Beat egg yolks until thick and light in color, about 4 minutes.
+- In a mixing bowl, beat egg yolks until thick and light in color, about 4 minutes.
 Stir in sweetened condensed milk, mixing another 2 minutes.
-Stir in mango puree and lime juice.
-Pour mixture into crust and bake at 325°F until just set in the center when gently shaken, about 30 minutes.
-Cool pie completely and refrigerate before topping.
+Blend in mango puree and lime juice.

 Notes

-- Look for mango puree in the health food section of your grocery store or try this fruit puree, it is my favorite.
-It keeps well in the freezer, so you can make pie after pie after pie! *This is a fun solution: If you can't find or get the frozen puree, try baby food.
+- If you can't find or get the frozen puree, try baby food.
 Yes!
-Pure fruit pureed baby food like this is also usable in this recipe.
+Pure fruit, pureed mango baby food is also usable in this recipe.

 Nutrition